SAP-samples/cloud-extension-s4hana-business-process/mission/test-entire-scenario/README.md

 - Find the URL for the app BusinessPartnerValidation-ui - this is the launch URL for the Business Partner Validation application.

-- Launch the URL in a browser.
+- Launch the URL in a browser

 - Click on Business Partner Validation tile

-- The list of BusinessPartners along with their verification status gets displayed.
+- The list of BusinessPartners along with their verification status gets displayed

  ![app](./images/endtoend2.png)